thepushkarp/JFF-Python-Scripts/README.md

 ### Code Destroyer

-This program, inspired by [benbjohnson](https://github.com/benbjohnson)'s [tweet](https://twitter.com/benbjohnson/status/533848879423578112?lang=en) replaces semicolon ";" (U+003B) in files with a Greek Question Mark ";" (U+037E), that looks alike, but shows syntax errors (since it is a different character) leaving the programmer scratching their heads in confusion. ;-)
+Code Destroyer, inspired by a [tweet](https://twitter.com/benbjohnson/status/533848879423578112?lang=en) by Ben Johnson, replaces semicolon ";" (U+003B) in files with a Greek Question Mark ";" (U+037E), that looks alike, but shows syntax errors (since it is a different character) leaving the programmer scratching their heads in confusion. ;-)

 #### Usage: